TOP OF PAGE

 Namibia is not a budget destination and accommodation can be rather pricey.
 However, for such a large country, accommodation can be found just about anywhere, whether it be a sleepy roadside town in the middle of the desert or an incredible lodge in the heart of Etosha.

 If you want to save on accommodation, camping would be the cheapest option and probably the most enjoyable too.
-There are plenty of private and community-run camp-sites around and it could cost as little as $10 to spend the night at a basic campsite, many of which have pools, or about $30 to camp at some lodges. you may also find hostels in the larger centres like Windhoek and Swakopmund.
+There are plenty of private and community-run campsites around and it could cost as little as $10 to spend the night at a basic campsite, many of which have pools, or about $30 to camp at some lodges. you may also find hostels in the larger centers like Windhoek and Swakopmund.

 When visiting Namibia for the first time, choosing where to stay is crucial for experiencing the diverse landscapes, wildlife, and cultural attractions that this Southern African country has to offer.
 From the iconic red dunes of Sossusvlei to the wildlife-rich Etosha National Park, Namibia promises unforgettable adventures and unique experiences for every traveler.